fabric8-quickstarts/spring-boot-camel-amq/README.redhat.md

 ### Running via an S2I Application Template

-Applicaiton templates allow you deploy applications to OpenShift by filling out a form in the OpenShift console that allows you to adjust deployment parameters.
+Application templates allow you deploy applications to OpenShift by filling out a form in the OpenShift console that allows you to adjust deployment parameters.
 This template uses an S2I source build so that it handle building and deploying the application for you.

 First, import the Fuse image streams: